p369m/react-native-expo-device-orientation/README.md

 ### A React Native Expo package for detecting device orientation changes and providing the current orientation of the device.

+### It provide the orientation data using Accelerometer sensor of your device.

+### It does not depend on device's screen orientation, you can get device orientation data without rotating your app screen.

 ## Features

 - Detects device orientation changes.